We acknowledge the significant challenge posed by climate change and will become carbon neutral from 2025

 We recognise the challenge posed by climate change and the role that forward-thinking oil and gas companies like us must play in addressing it.
 We acknowledge that the global response to climate change should include efforts to limit the temperature increase to 1.5 degrees and to reach a global peak of greenhouse gas emissions as soon as possible, as set out in the Paris Agreement.

 Producing hydrocarbons in the upstream oil and gas sector is estimated to contribute around 5% of the world’s total carbon footprint.
-Therefore, in order to meet both future energy demand and climate targets, it is critical to decarbonise the production of oil and gas as much as possible.
+Therefore, in order to meet both future energy demand and global climate targets, it is critical to decarbonise the production of oil and gas as much as possible.

 This is the core aim of Lundin Energy’s strategy.

 Through our Decarbonisation Strategy, we are targeting carbon neutrality from 2025.
-This will strengthen our position as one of the most sustainable oil companies providing the best barrel of oil in the world: safe, responsible, low cost and low emissions.
+This will strengthen our position as one of the most sustainable oil companies providing the best barrel in the world: safe, responsible, low cost and low emissions.

-Our key actions are also outlined in our Climate Change Strategy Statement.
+Our key actions are also outlined in our Climate Change Statement.